Mariveles Church: History

 Mariveles was founded as a pueblo by a Franciscan Friar in 1578.
 Mariveles, the "Village of Camaya" was part of the Corregimiento of Mariveles, including Bagac and Morong, Corregidor and Maragondon, Cavite.
 The name Mariveles comes from "Maria Velez", a Mexican nun who eloped with a monk back in 1600s.
 With its natural cove, the port was used by ships from China and Spain to resupply.
 The Augustinian Recollects missionaries constructed the first church in 1729.

-During World War II, the original church was destroyed.
+During World War II, the original church was destroyed, resulting in the loss of its records.
 The second structure was then constructed and used until it demolished to give way to the third current structure.

 Parish church history

 The parish's current structure was started by the late Msgr.
 Antonio Tony S. Dumaual and finished construction by Fr.
 Josue V. Enero in the late 1980s.
-When the current structure was finished, the facade had brown bricks design, multi-colored rectangular stained glasses, and a door with large alpha and omega symbols.
+When the current structure was finished, the facade had brown bricks design, multi-colored rectangular stained glasses, a door with large alpha and omega symbols, and the ceiling inside originally had dark brown color.

 To celebrate the Great Jubilee in 2000, the parish church's doors was changed to the one with the Jubilee 2000 logo under the leadership of Fr.
 Abraham SP.
 Pantig.
 A statue of Jesus Christ and its pedestal was also added creating a rotonda at the church's exterior.
-Also, the bricks design part was added with white paint.
+Also, the bricks design part and ceiling interior were added with white paint.

 During the leadership of Fr.
-Percival V. Medina in 2004, the church's-stained glass was changed to the one depicting St. Nicholas with people in hellfire, a Bataan Death March marker, and the church itself.
+Percival V. Medina in 2004, the church's stained glass was changed to the one depicting St. Nicholas with people in hellfire, a Bataan Death March marker, and the church itself.
+The following year in 2005, the projector used to display the presentation was changed from overhead to the one connecting into a laptop which modernized the parish's visuals and presentations.
+On September 9, 2005 during Medina's final months as rector and parish priest, Mariveles celebrated the 276th anniversary of Apo Kulas, the Patron Saint of Mariveles — San Nicolas de Tolentino, who arrived in this town through the Order of Augustinian Recoletos missionaries.
+Thus, the parish was founded in 1729 bearing the name of the saint.